ktomk/pipelines/README.md

 is no default pipeline, no pipeline at all is run and the command exits with non-zero status.

-TODO: brace patterns are supported by bitbucket pipelines but not yet by pipelines.

 `--pipeline` and `--trigger` can be used together, `--pipeline` overrides pipeline from `--trigger` but `--trigger` still influences the container environment variables.